Julie’s Bills — 2026 Legislative Session

 Child Care and Education

 • Ensure Funding for Child Care Credentialing Program: This program recognizes and rewards child care providers who go above and beyond state licensing requirements by pursuing additional education and training.
 A budget disruption occurred in Fiscal Year 2025 and left providers without this vital funding.
 This bill will ensure that the Maryland Child Care Credential Program is protected from future funding interruptions.
+(Passed the House)

 • Promoting Child Literacy: Many school PTAs hold book fairs to promote student reading and to raise money for school activities.
 Although these are fundraisers held by a non-profit (the PTA), state law still requires sales tax to be collected because PTAs typically partner with a third-party vendor.
 This bill would clarify that school book fairs are exempt from sales tax, just as other PTA fundraising activities are exempt.